ahmedmursaleen90/pythonproject1/README.md

 # pythonproject1
-this is my first internship project my_task =[]
+this is my first internship project at Decode labs my_task =[]

 while True: